 CARBON NEUTRAL INITIATIVE

-Over the next three years we aim to make the Michigan Ice Fest a carbon neutral event, meaning that no extra carbon will be added as a result of the event.
+We are working to make the Michigan Ice Fest a carbon neutral event, meaning that no extra carbon will be added to the atmosphere as a result of the event.
 We are planning methods of reducing the volume of CO2 we’re releasing, but we know we can’t get that number to zero.
 We all drive to the event.
 We all need gear.
 We’re all part of this.
 What we can do is invest in environmental projects like green energy, tree planting, sustainable agriculture, etc., that offset the CO2 we do make.
 We’re currently working with our sponsors to find the best fitting projects and we’ll announce them soon.
 We intend of offsetting every bit of CO2 that results from our event.

 You can help.
 Every person who drives to the event creates, on average, about 500lbs of CO2.
 We are encouraging everyone to try to reduce the total CO2 produced by filling every seat in your car and driving fewer cars to the festival.
 In addition to trying to reduce, since you have to get there somehow, we’re giving you the opportunity to help us offset your CO2 emissions through a donation (on our registration page) to our offset program.
 100% of this donation will go to carbon offset projects.